sherry0429/SOAForPython/README.md

 Data stream is a question this frame try to solve too.

-## progress :

-+ add template about param / service
-+ add core / service / wathcer engine
-+ add a example about how to make a simple service

-## todo

-- add Data Persistence Interface
-- add Base prepare_input_file method
-- when a lots of service appear, and delay each other, make a base class to extend

 ## If you don't make sure you need this repo or not, you can see this: